 After six weeks or so, I decided to contact my GP about it.
 I now know that you should immediately see a doctor if you have any bleeding after menopause, but at the time I wasn't aware of this.

 When did you receive your cancer diagnosis and how did you feel?

-On 13 December 2020 my consultant sent me for further tests - an ultrasound, internal examination, CT, MRI scan, plus a biopsy was taken at this stage.
+On the 13th of December 2020, my consultant sent me for further tests – an ultrasound, internal examination, CT scan, MRI scan, plus a biopsy was taken at this stage.
 I received some results the same day as the tests which was absolutely fantastic.
-Ten days later I was told I had cancer in the lining of the womb and that it was stage one/grade one but most importantly it hadn’t spread.
-I was so pleased and utterly relieved to hear this news - before this I was terrified - I didn’t know what to expect.
+Ten days later I was told I had womb cancer and that it was stage one, but most importantly it hadn’t spread.
+I was so pleased and utterly relieved to hear this news – before this I was terrified, because I didn’t know what to expect.

 What treatment did you require?

 As the cancer hadn't spread, I needed a total hysterectomy but luckily no further treatment was required.
-My consultant Miss Carina Johnstone-Ayliffe referred me for surgery and unfortunately due to the pressures the NHS was under from Covid-19 my surgery was cancelled and pushed back a number of times.
+My consultant Miss Carina Johnstone-Ayliffe referred me for surgery, but unfortunately, due to the pressures the NHS was under from Covid-19, my surgery was cancelled and pushed back a number of times.

 What was your experience like at Cromwell Hospital?

 It was very good, someone was there to greet me at the door and take me to my room – a room to myself was a real luxury.
 The care was really attentive, the nurses kept me informed about what was going on and continually checked on me.
 I stayed in hospital for one night and everyone I dealt with was very positive, pleasant, and knowledgeable.